-As much as we know that products made from recycled plastics are not recyclable anymore, a lot of us put very high hopes on the recycling industry.
-To a large extent, we are right as recycling by default is perceived as undeniably good.
-It is, however, not often that we see solid ideas behind plastic recycling or the process done on a large scale.
+Plastic lasts forever.
+As much as we know that products from recycled plastics are not recyclable anymore, a lot of us put high hopes in the recycling industry.
+To an extent we are right as recycling by default is undeniably good.
+It is, however, not often that we see solid ideas behind plastic recycling or the process on a large scale.

 Hope always dies last and we want to hear the good news also.
 There is a case of plastic recycling in Taiwan, which turns the recyclate into literally green gold.
 How do they do it?

-“Plastic recycling in Taiwan can be produce many products such as garments, flower pots, wigs and zippers,” said Ma Nien-ho, a spokesman for the administration’s recycling fund management board.
+“Plastic recycling in Taiwan can produce many products such as garments, flower pots, wigs and zippers,” said Ma Nien-ho, a spokesman for the administration’s recycling fund management board.
 “We are not only protecting the environment but also making money,” he said.

-With all of the above said, many countries should learn from plastic recycling in Taiwan and the green practices that make money as well.
+With all of the above said, many countries could learn from plastic recycling in Taiwan and the green practices that make money as well.